autostructure/harden_windows_server/README.md

 **Level 2** items exhibit one or more of the following characteristics:

-o are intended for environments or use cases where security is paramount
+- are intended for environments or use cases where security is paramount

-o acts as defense in depth measure
+- acts as defense in depth measure

-o may negatively inhibit the utility or performance of the technology
+- may negatively inhibit the utility or performance of the technology

 By default, all **Level 1** items are managed by the module.
 However, each organization is unique and might need to disable certain **Level 1** items so that they can configure them themselves.
 See our reference for a list of all managed items and disable them as shown below, if needed.